 Starting a new business?
 Get 40% off our accountancy services for 3 months! 😎

 Instead of working out the difference between the VAT you pay on purchases and collect on sales (like you do with standard VAT), the VAT Flat Rate Scheme (FRS) works out your VAT bill as a percentage of your annual turnover.
-There are other types of VAT accounting schemes available to choose from, so it’s useful to do your research before making any decisions.
+There are other types of VAT accounting schemes available to choose from, so it’s useful to do your research before making any decisions about which type to use.

 With standard VAT the amount of VAT that your business owes or can reclaim is worked out by calculating the difference between the total amount of VAT your business: